vgmstream/vgmstream/README.md

 filename2
 ```
 Accepted tags depend on the player (foobar: any; winamp: see ATF config),
-typically ALBUM/ARTIST/TITLE/DISC/TRACK/COMPOSER/etc, lower or uppercase,
+typically *ALBUM/ARTIST/TITLE/DISC/TRACK/COMPOSER/etc*, lower or uppercase,
 separated by one or multiple spaces.
 Repeated tags overwrite previous
-(ex.- may define @COMPOSER for multiple tracks).
+(ex.- may define *@COMPOSER* for multiple tracks).
 It only reads up to current
-_filename_ though, so any @TAG below would be ignored.
+*filename* though, so any *@TAG* below would be ignored.

 Playlist formatting should follow player's config.
 ASCII or UTF-8 tags work.

-GLOBAL_COMMANDs currently can be:
+*GLOBAL_COMMAND*s currently can be:
-- AUTOTRACK: sets %TRACK% tag automatically (1..N as files are encountered
+- *AUTOTRACK*: sets *%TRACK* tag automatically (1..N as files are encountered
   in the tag file).
-- AUTOALBUM: sets %ALBUM% tag automatically using the containing dir as album.
+- *AUTOALBUM*: sets *%ALBUM* tag automatically using the containing dir as album.

 Note that since you can use global tags don't need to put all files inside.
 This would be a perfectly valid *!tags.m3u*: